Dodgers vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 35 hits with 12 doubles, six home runs and 36 walks.
-He has driven in 19 runs with three stolen bases.
+- Soto has recorded 37 hits with 12 doubles, seven home runs and 36 walks.
+He has driven in 20 runs with three stolen bases.

-- Soto hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .474 with five doubles, a home run, four walks and two RBI.
+- Soto has hit safely in six straight games.
+In his last 10 outings he is hitting .395 with eight doubles, two home runs, eight walks and seven RBI.

 Soto Recent Games